Cerebral palsy: Spastic

 Spastic cerebral palsy is the type of cerebral palsy characterized by spasticity or high muscle tone often resulting in stiff, jerky movements.
 Itself an umbrella term encompassing spastic hemiplegia, spastic diplegia, spastic quadriplegia and – where solely one limb or one specific area of the body is affected – spastic monoplegia.
 Spastic cerebral palsy affects the motor cortex of the brain, a specific portion of the cerebral cortex responsible for the planning and completion of voluntary movement.
 Spastic CP is the most common type of overall cerebral palsy, representing about 80% of cases.
 Botulinum toxin is effective in decreasing spasticity.
-It can help increase range of motion which could help mitigate CPs effects on the growing bones of children.
-There may be an improvement in motor functions in the children and ability to walk. however, the main benefit derived from botulinum toxin A comes from its ability to reduce muscle tone and spasticity and thus prevent or delay the development of fixed muscle contractures.
+It can help increase range of motion which could help mitigate CP's effects on the growing bones of children.
+There may be an improvement in motor functions in the children and ability to walk.
+However, the main benefit derived from botulinum toxin A comes from its ability to reduce muscle tone and spasticity and thus prevent or delay the development of fixed muscle contractures.